pakeke-constructor/umg-mod-monorepo/usables/item_robustness.md

 ```
 I think this way is a lot better than the weird flags, since it's
 just a bit more explicit, and the logic is better encapsulated.
+- ^^^ IDIOT, This doesnt work, the inventory controls the concrete type
+of the ItemHandler.

+#### Q7-SOLUTION-3-CHARLIE
+Ok.
+So, the main source of the "problem" is that we want xy adding/removal
+to be done in the same place.<br>
+This is why the `ItemHandle` solution feels so darn good, because it's
+a singular object that captures the entire operation of adding/remming xy.
+So we definitely want to keep it.

+Limitations / bad things about Q7-S3-ALPHA:
+- flag stuff is globally applied, which is yucky
+    its fine for components to be global, because components are
+    well-defined.
+Its NOT okay for these flags to be global.
+    Its weird, and yucky.

+IDEA:  Super simple solution:
+How about the `holding` system, during updating, just loops through all
+of the holdItems, and removes components from any invalid handles?
+After removing, the holdItem is set to nil, so it's guaranteed to not
+be invalidated twice